hl7au/au-fhir-test-data/README.md

 This repository also contains source code for the command line utilities used to generate the FHIR JSON files and upload them to a FHIR Server.
 These utilities have been developed using DotNet.
 For further details see [Test Data Command Line Utilities](#test-data-command-line-utilities) below.

+## Sparked AU Core Testing
+We suggest using the [Sparked Test Data Postman collection](https://github.com/hl7au/au-fhir-test-data/blob/master/Postman/Sparked%20Test%20Data.postman_collection.json).

+This collection contains all resources from the [generated](https://github.com/hl7au/au-fhir-test-data/tree/master/generated) and [direct-fhir-test-resources](https://github.com/hl7au/au-fhir-test-data/tree/master/direct-fhir-test-resources) folders.

+If you intend to upload the Sparked Test Data set to your FHIR server, use the UploadGenerated.bat and UploadDirect.bat batch files.
+Refer to the instructions below in the section [Upload Data](https://github.com/hl7au/au-fhir-test-data/blob/master/README.md#upload-data).

 ## Did you find an error?
 Search the Issues list in [GitHub](https://github.com/hl7au/au-fhir-test-data/issues) to ensure the error was not already reported.